freddywebmaster/firebase-react-tools/README.md

 # Firebase React Tools
-A simple library to create projects fast and scalable
+A simple library to create projects fast and scalable with *firebase V9*